JeringTech/KeyValueStore/ReadMe.md

 Samsung NVMe M.2 SSD 960 EVO 250GB
 .NET Core SDK=5.0.200
   [Host]     : .NET Core 5.0.3 (CoreCLR 5.0.321.7212, CoreFX 5.0.321.7212), X64 RyuJIT
-  Job-PXJGEV : .NET Core 5.0.3 (CoreCLR 5.0.321.7212, CoreFX 5.0.321.7212), X64 RyuJIT
+  Job-XFZMWA : .NET Core 5.0.3 (CoreCLR 5.0.321.7212, CoreFX 5.0.321.7212), X64 RyuJIT

 InvocationCount=1  UnrollFactor=1

 ```

 #### Cursory analysis
-Insert performance is extraordinary, beating disk-based alternatives by an order of magnitude or more in our internal benchmarks.
+Insert performance is extraordinary.
+Per-second insertion rate beats disk-based alternatives by an order of magnitude or more in our internal benchmarks.

-Read performance is good - on-par with the fastest disk-based alternatives.
-One thing to note on reads is that unlike alternatives,
+Read performance is good - close to the fastest disk-based alternatives.
+One thing to note is that unlike alternatives,
 Faster does not lock while writing.
-If we do a mix of reads and writes, `MixedStorageKeyValueStore` reads could outperform
+If we mix reads and writes, `MixedStorageKeyValueStore` reads could outperform alternatives.
-alternatives.

 More benchmarks are required for memory-based situations and different key/value types.
 Benchmarks for alternatives should be added as well.

-### Improvements
+### Future Performance Improvements
-TODO Low hanging fruit

-- don't serialize blittable types
+Performance of the current `MixedStorageKeyValueStore` implementation exceeds our requirements.
+That said, we're open to pull-requests improving performance.
+Several low-hanging fruit to consider:

-- read only cache
+- Support [Faster's read only cache](https://microsoft.github.io/FASTER/docs/fasterkv-tuning/#configuring-the-read-cache).
+This cache is an in-memory
+  cache of recently read records.
+Depending on read-patterns, this could reduce average read latency significantly.

+- Fast-path for blittable types: [Blittable types](https://docs.microsoft.com/en-us/dotnet/framework/interop/blittable-and-non-blittable-types) are fixed-length value-types.
+  Instances of these types can be converted to their binary forms without going through MessagePack C#.
+Also they are fixed-length and so do not need `SpanByte` wrappers.
+  We ran internal benchmarks for a `MixedStorageKeyValueStore<int, string>` store with a fast path for its `int` (a blittable type) keys.
+  Read performance improved by ~20%.

+- Use object log for mostly-in-memory situations.

 ## Building and Testing
 You can build and test this project in Visual Studio 2019.

-## Features
-TODO
-- Sessions
-- Support for variable length types using `SpanByte` and MessagePack for binary serialization
-- Periodic log compaction

 ## Alternatives
+Apart from plain Faster, consider the following alternatives:
 <!-- TODO pros/cons -->

 - [ManagedEsent `PersistentDictionary`](https://github.com/microsoft/ManagedEsent/blob/master/Documentation/PersistentDictionaryDocumentation.md)